snowch/biginsight-examples/examples/Zeppelin/README.md

 ![Configure Interpreters](./ConfigureInterpreters.png)

-- Click on the drop down arrow at the top right
 - Select Interpreter
   - Search for 'spark'
       - Navigate to the 'livy' section
           - Click edit
           - Change 'livy.spark.master' to 'yarn-client'
           - Click Save
           - Click OK to save and restart the interpreter
       - Navigate to the 'spark' section
           - Click edit
           - Change 'master' to 'yarn-client'
           - Click Save
           - Click OK to save and restart the interpreter

 Click on the Notebook dropdown menu from the main toolbar and click on the Pyspark Test notebook: